-(Address of Principal Executive Offices) Registrant's Telephone Number: (302) 773 -1000 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Exchange on Which h Registered Common Stock (\$0.01 par value) CC New York Stock Exc hange Securities registered pursuant to Section 12(g) of the Act: ${\bf None}$ e Indicate by check mark if the registrant is a well-known seaso ned issuer, as defined in Rule 405 of the Securities s Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Indicate by check mark whether the registrant (1) has filed all during the preceding 12 months (or for such shorter period that requirements for the past 90 days. reports required to be filed by Section 13 or 15(d t the registrant was required to file such reports), ) of the Securities Exchange Act of 1934 and (2) has been subject to such filing Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Indicate by check mark whether the registrant is a large accele See the definitions of "large accelerated filer," "accelerated fil Large accelerated filer ⊠ Ac celerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ En nerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report reporting under Section 404(b) of the Sarbanes-Oxley Act (15 financial 🗵 Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value of common stock held by non-affi quarter, was approximately \$5.0 billion.
-As of February 6, 2023 npleted second fiscal Documents Incorporated by Reference
+(Address of Principal Executive Offices)

+Registrant's Telephone Number: (302) 773-1000

+registrant's relephone runnee () Securities registered pursuant to Section 12(b) o f the Act: Title of Each Class Trading Symbo l(s) Na me of Exchange on Which Registered Common Stock (\$0.01 par value) CC New York Stock Exchange Securities registered pursuant to Section 12(g) o f the Act: None Indicate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Rule 405 of the Securitie es Act.
+Yes 1 ⊠ No □ Indicate by check mark if the registrant is not requ ired to file reports pursuant to Section 13 or Section 15(d) of f the Act.
+Yes 1 □ No ⊠ has filed all reports required to be filed by Section 13 or 15(or nt was required to file such reports), and (2) has been subjec ⊠ No □ submitted electronically every Interactive Data File required r for such shorter period that the registrant was required to su egulation S-T (§232.405 Yes ⊠ No □ large accelerated filer, an accelerated filer, a non-accelerated ler reporting company," and "emerging growth company" in merging growth company.
+See the definition ons of Large accelerated filer ⊠ Smaller reporting company □ Accelerated filer □ Emerging growth company □ Non-accelerated files r 🗆 If an emerging growth company, indicate by check provided pursuant to Section 13(a) of the Exchang mark if the registrant has elected not to use the extended trae Act. insition period for complying with any new or revised financial accounting standards filed a report on and attestation to its management's assessm (b)) by the registered public accounting firm that prepared o ol over financial reporting under Section If securities are registered pursuant to Section 12(t previously issued financial statements. o) of the Act, indicate by check mark whether the financial st atements of the registrant included in the fil ling reflect the correction of an error to \boxtimes Indicate by check mark whether any of those error officers during the relevant recovery period pursua corrections are restatements that required a recovery analysis at to §240.10D-1(b). is of incentive-based compensation received d by any of the registrant's executive Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No eld by non-affiliates of the registrant as of June 30, 2023, 148,801,731 shares of the company's common stock, \$0.01 p most recently completed second fiscal qu uarter, was

+Documents Incorporated by Reference

-Portions of the registrant's definitive proxy statement relating to its 2023 annual meeting of shareholders (the "2023 Proxy Statement") are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
-The 2023 Proxy Statement will be filed with the U. S. Securities and Exchange Commission within 120 days after the end of the fiscal year to which this report relates.
+Portions of the registrant's definitive proxy statement relating to its 2024 annual meeting of shareholders (the "2024 Proxy Statement") are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
+The 2024 Proxy Statement will be filed with the U. S. Securities and Exchange Commission within 120 days after the end of the fiscal year to which this report relates.

+report relates.